Happy Ltd: Building Trust and Freedom in the Workplace

 Creating Joy at Work

-“Creating Joy at Work” is Happy’s strapline.
-But they also implement it.
-“My goal is for all my team to get joy at work in 80% of what they do,” explains Cathy Busani MD of Happy.
-“Initially it was 73% but now it is 86%.”
+“Creating Joy at Work” isn’t just a strapline at Happy—it’s a measurable goal.
+Managing Director Cathy Busani shares, “My goal is for all my team to find joy in 80% of what they do.
+Initially, it was 73%, but now it’s 86%.”

 Internal Culture and Employee Treatment